BCNGEEKS/Geekateca/BCNGEEK_SECTIONS/BCNGEEK_CSS/grid-general-page.md

 ## GRID-GAP PROPERTY

-This property define the space between the columns and rows in the grid layout, when its used this property the space created is uniform, but if don't want to define a uniform space can be used the following values.
+This property define the space between the columns and rows in the grid layout, when its used this property the space created is uniform, but if don't want to define a uniform space can be used the folling values.

 - grid-row-gap
 - grid-column-gap

-### GRID-GAP PROPERTY VALUES
+### PROPERTY VALUES

 |      Value      | Description                                                                              |
 | :-------------: | :--------------------------------------------------------------------------------------- |
 |  grid-row-gap   | Specifies the size of space between the rows in a grid layout, the default value is 0    |
 | grid-column-gap | Specifies the size of space between the columns in a grid layout, the default value is 0 |

-### GRID-GAP EXAMPLE
+### EXAMPLE

 In this example can be see that the property `grid-gap` have two values, the first values is for define the space between rows, and the second is for the columns.